 VIVOTEK offers an easy-to-use user interface that helps you set up your network camera with minimal effort.
 To simplify the setting procedure, two types of user interfaces are available: Advanced Mode for professional users and Basic Mode for entry-level users.
-Some advanced functions (HTTPS/ Access list/ Homepage layout/ Application/ Recording/ System log/ View parameters) are not displayed in Basic Mode.
+Some advanced functions (HTTPS/ SNMP/ Access list/ Camera control/ Homepage layout/ Application/ Recording/ Local storage/ System log/ View parameters) are not displayed in Basic Mode.